 Melted butter can result in cookies that are typically thinner, with a chewy center and a more intense buttery taste, whereas using softened butter in chocolate chip cookie recipes can lead to a slightly different texture, often yielding cookies that are thicker and cakier.
 I like to use melted butter in my chocolate chip cookies for a more chewy cookie with a bit more spread.

-Butterscotch is made by heating brown suger and butter, so it has a richer, more buttery flavor than caramel.
+Butterscotch is made by heating brown sugar and butter, so it has a richer, more buttery flavor than caramel, such as in my Salted Caramel Kentucky Butter Cake.
 So although they're often used interchangeably in sweet treats, butterscotch chips and caramel chips have slightly different flavors.

 If you're a chocolate lover, you've got to check out my Cookie Monster Cookies!
-They're made with two types of chocolate chips, Oreo and Chips Ahoy chunks, and stuffed with melted milk chocolate!
 Or if you like a more classic cookie with a rich buttery flavor, you'll love my Small Batch Chocolate Chip Cookies with brown butter!
+Or try my Chocolate Filled Cookies for another fun variation on traditional chocolate chip cookies!
+And if you love M&Ms, you need to try my Chocolate Chip M&M Cookies!

 Related